 You can increase your vitamin D levels by:

 - Spending five to 10 minutes in the sun two to three times a week.
-(P.S.
-Put on sunscreen after you get your few minutes!)
-Bonus tip: exercising while you’re outdoors has added benefits
+(Don’t forget sunscreen!)
+Bonus tip: Exercising outside in the sun has added benefits.

-It’s the most common cancer in the United States.
-And sun exposure is a major risk factor for skin cancer.
+It’s the most common cancer in the U.S. And sun exposure is a major risk factor for skin cancer.
 Use these tips to help keep yourself and your family safe:

-- Seek shade – try to stay out of the sun between 10 a.m. and 4 p.m.
+- Find shade.
+Try to stay out of the sun between 10 a.m. and 4 p.m.
 That’s when the sun’s rays are the strongest.
 Look for a shady spot if you must be outside.

-- Apply and reapply – reapply at least every 2 hours, more often if you are swimming or sweating.
-And pay special attention to your face, ears, neck and arms.
+- Apply and reapply.
+Reapply at least every 2 hours, more often if you are swimming or sweating.
+Pay special attention to your face, ears, neck and arms.

 - Don’t forget your eyes! – Look for sunglasses that block UV rays and wear them every time you go outside.
 Do this all year round, even on cloudy days.
 Wraparound styles usually offer the most protection.

-So now you know the sun can do your body good, as long as you’re careful.
+The sun can do your body good, if you’re careful.
 Take the American Cancer Society’s short quiz to test your sun safety IQ.